Axios-Engineering/openembedded-hawk/README.md

 A set of open embedded recipes for the redhawk core framework and its dependencies.

-This is a work in progress and needs work before it can be deployed on any embedded hardware.
-Once completed, this will allow redhawk to be built and run on many of the hardware sets which are supported by the Yocto and open embedded projects.
+This is a work in progress but has been tested on a qemuarm emulator.
+In theory, these recipes will allow redhawk to be built and run on many of the hardware sets which are supported by the Yocto and open embedded projects.
 This includes the beagleboard, pasberry pi, gumstick, and many other platforms.

 =================
 Getting Started